-Medicaid Managed Care & Hospice
+Medicaid Managed Care and Hospice

-Facts about Hospice and Medicaid
+Facts About Hospice and Medicaid

-- Typically when a patient elects hospice, the nursing facility room & board is paid by the Medicaid Managed Care entity directly to the hospice.
+- Typically when a patient elects hospice, the nursing facility room and board is paid by the Medicaid Managed Care entity directly to the hospice.
 The hospice organization then “passes” the payment to the nursing facility.
-Typically, only 95 percent of the nursing facility room & board charge should be paid by the Managed Care Organization when the member is a hospice patient in a nursing facility.
+Typically, only 95 percent of the nursing facility room and board charge should be paid by the Managed Care Organization when the member is a hospice patient in a nursing facility.
 This payment model and pass-through system may vary based on individual state Medicaid Agencies.

 What is the prerequisite for hospice care?

 Patients can qualify for hospice when they have a prognosis of six months or less.

 As provided by Medicare Part A, the most common prerequisite is “a medical prognosis that the resident’s life expectancy is six months or less if the illness runs its normal course.”

 Is there a cost to have a resident evaluated for hospice care?

 To qualify for services, a resident is evaluated by a VITAS admission team member at no cost to the resident or the facility

 The initial hospice benefit period is 90 days.
 A patient can be recertified for an additional 90-day period.
 After the initial 180-day period, two subsequent 60-day recertifications are possible, and both require a face-to-face encounter between the certifying physician and the hospice patient.